NOT-LPC/notlpc-concept/content/about/our-meetings.md

   </div>

-We hold three meetings a year in each locality for Healthy Living Champions to network and get updates on health and wellbeing initives.
+We hold three meetings a year in each locality for Healthy Living Champions to network and get updates on health and wellbeing iniatives.
 We also run frequent training events for pharmacists and pharmacy teams.
 The dates for these meetings are listed in our [events calendar.](/events/)